 Of course, exposed operations mean no “dirty kitchen secrets”.
 Show kitchens require F&B managers to keep a strict eye on cleanliness, professionalism, and a sense of order.

-see this page SHIPPING CONTAINERS
+address SHIPPING CONTAINERS

 As part of the broad eco movement gaining traction, shipping containers are increasingly being used as cost-effective, eco-smart design solutions, whether as pop-up restaurants, or integrated into more permanent designs.
 When done right, shipping containers add that hip factor that generates buzz for a brand.